Global Patient Initiatives

 US Conference on Rare Diseases and Orphan Products

-Message from the Immediate-past President
+Message from Former President

 “DIA has enthusiastically embraced patients and patient advocates as stakeholders, which is the aim of our Patient Fellowship programme introduced eight years ago at the EuroMeeting.
 But their presence at these meetings is only the first step.
 They have already started to follow up attending by actively participating as session speakers and chairs, and as members of our planning committees for these programmes.
 The DIA Board of Directors, and Regional Advisory Councils for Europe and North America, now include patient representatives and we look forward to this trend advancing into our other regions.”